haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   typically triggers the deletion of both the `PersistentVolume` object and the underlying storage volume.

+* The Kubernetes scheduler ensures that the pod is always scheduled on the node to which the **local volume** is attached.
+  - *Local persistent volumes* are also better than `hostPath` volumes because they offer much better security.

+* **Local persistent volumes** are used when applications need to access disks that are directly attached to nodes.
+  - This affects the *scheduling* of the *pods*, since the pod must be scheduled to one of the nodes that can provide a local persistent volume.
+  - If the pod is subsequently deleted and recreated, it will always be scheduled to the **same node**.

 ## ConfigMaps, Secrets, and the Downward API